 I often get asked by my readers how heavy their Maine Coon kitten should be.

-The simple answer is that every cat is different so there is realistically no right or wrong answer to this question.
+The simple answer is that every cat is different so there is really no right or wrong answer to this question.

 Failure to feed a Maine Coon kitten the correct diet may result in a kitten that is smaller in weight and size.